bsc-s2/lua-acid/doc/acid/dbagent.md

 Specify default value for some fields.
 Optional.

-####   select_column
+####   select_field

-Specify the clomuns to return if the the atction is a read operation.
+Specify the fields to return if the the atction is a read operation.
 Only required in read operation.

 ####   query_opts